Moremar/IT_tutorials/angular/README.md

 Prettier supports a few configuration options (mostly for historical reasons, and the team will not add more).
 Those options can be set in a `prettierrc.json` configuration file.

+### loading.io

+[loading.io](https://loading.io/css/) is a nice website offering some loading spinners (HTML and CSS).
+We can create a component with this copy/pasted code to have a ready to use spinner component.